-Is it important that my filler refinement procedure is performed by a specialist?
+Is it important that my filler refinement procedure is performed by a cosmetic authority?

-It is very important for patients to have their filler refinement procedures performed by a specialist.
-A board-certified Facial Plastic Surgeon is the most qualified specialist to perform filler refinement procedures.
+It is very important for patients to have their filler refinement procedures performed by a cosmetic veteran.
+A board-certified Facial Plastic Surgeon is the most qualified authority to perform filler refinement procedures.
 Their understanding of fillers, filler refinement and facial aesthetics is unprecedented.

 Is Dr. Weber board-certified?

 Dr. Weber is a double board-certified Facial Plastic Surgeon.
-His practice focus is on facial filler, facial filler refinement, and facial rejuvenation procedures.
-He is a nationally renowned dermal filler specialist.
+His practice focus is on facial filler, facial filler refinement, and facial rejuvenation surgery.
+He is a nationally renowned dermal filler leader.

 How do I determine if I am a candidate for a filler refinement procedure?

-Patients who have filler complications may schedule an initial consultation with Dr. Weber to determine if they are candidates for a filler refinement procedure.
-Patients who received fillers that cannot be refined or removed are still encouraged to schedule an initial consultation as alternative treatment options may be used to improve appearance.
+Patients who have filler complications or are simply unhappy with their results may schedule an initial consultation with Dr. Weber to determine if they are candidates for a filler refinement procedure.
+Patients who received fillers that cannot be refined or removed are still encouraged to schedule an initial consultation as alternative treatment options may be used to improve the appearance.

 What should I bring to my initial consultation?